 The top Taylor Swift break up songs undoubtedly chronicle the songstress’ personal relationships, and the heartache that went along with them.
-Although Swift has only released three studio albums, many of her tracks encompass emotions we can all relate to — whether it be a boyfriend moving away, unrequited love, games, or deception.
+Although Swift has only released four studio albums, many of her tracks encompass emotions we can all relate to — whether it be a boyfriend moving away, unrequited love, games, or deception.
 Here are Taylor Swift’s best songs about break ups.

 Her first of nine Top 20 hits, 'Teardrops on My Guitar' is about Taylor's real-life classmate crush, Drew, and how he had feelings for someone else.
 Although fittingly written in the perspective of a 16-year-old, the song still tackles the feeling of unrequited love, something we’ve all experienced in high school: “He says he’s so in love / He’s finally got it right / I wonder if he knows / He’s all I think about at night.”